eduardo-zambrano/equistatlab/treatment-assignment.md

 ## Statistical Decision Theory

-The optimal treatment choice apparatus described in [Manski 2024](https://www.cambridge.org/core/journals/econometric-theory/article/identification-and-statistical-decision-theory/968454BD865C607D58DDB15F8FA179BF) is based on statistical decision theory, let's first describe what  this theory aims to do and how it differs from the traditional treatment evaluation methodology based on hypothesis testing.
+The optimal treatment choice apparatus described in [Manski 2024](https://www.cambridge.org/core/journals/econometric-theory/article/identification-and-statistical-decision-theory/968454BD865C607D58DDB15F8FA179BF) is based on statistical decision theory.
+Let's first describe what  this theory aims to do and how it differs from the standard treatment evaluation methodology based on hypothesis testing.

 Traditional methods for optimal treatment assignment differ in focus.
-Hypothesis testing estimates treatment effects and assesses whether the precision justifies a choice, emphasizing statistical significance.
+Hypothesis testing estimates treatment effects and assesses whether the precision of the estimate justifies a treatment choice, emphasizing statistical significance.
 Statistical decision theory, instead, prioritizes decision quality, asking, “How good is this decision in terms of outcomes?” rather than, “How precise is the estimate?”
-This approach aligns treatment assignment with desired outcomes, even when precise estimation is difficult or secondary.
+This approach aligns treatment assignment with desired outcomes, even when precise estimation is difficult, impossible, or of or secondary importance.

 There are several variants of statistical decision theory, and in this project we work with three of them: Bayesian, maximin, and minimax regret.
 Each of these three variants first begins by identifying a function that maps incomes to welfare (the evaluator's objective function), and then representing uncertainty about the effect of treatments on outcomes using a set of states of the world.
 What differs between the approaches is how this welfare is evaluated, compared and aggregated across states.

-\collaps{Press here for a primer on how these statistical decision theories work.}{According to Bayesian statistical decision theory, the evaluator selects the treatment that leads to the highest expected welfare, where the expectation is taken with respect to a probability measure (called the prior) over the set of states.
+\collaps{Press here for a primer on how these statistical decision theories work.}{Below I very briefly summarize at a high level what these different decision theories do and how they differ.

+* The **Bayesian** evaluator selects the treatment that leads to the highest expected welfare, where the expectation is taken with respect to a probability measure (called the prior) over the set of states.

-The maximin evaluator avoids the specification of priors and defines the *security welfare* of a treatment rule to be given by the worst welfare across states that the rule could produce.
+* The **maximin** evaluator avoids the specification of priors and defines the *security welfare* of a treatment rule to be given by the worst welfare across states that the rule could produce.
 The evaluator then selects the rule with the greatest security welfare.

-The minimax regret evaluator also avoids the specification of priors and defines the *regret* of a treatment rule at a state to be the difference between the welfare achieved by the best treatment given knowledge of the state and the welfare achieved by the treatment rule at the state.
+* The **minimax regret** evaluator also avoids the specification of priors and defines the *regret* of a treatment rule at a state to be the difference between the welfare achieved by the best treatment given knowledge of the state and the welfare achieved by the treatment rule at the state.
 The *worst regret* of a treatment rule is the largest regret the treatment rule achieves across states.
 The evaluator then selects the rule with the smallest worst regret.

 Let's illustrate how these decision theories work with a variant on the main example in [Social Preferences Under Uncertainty and Ambiguity](../uncertainty-and-ambiguity/#illustration).